 According to Greek mythology the Minotaur, a creature half man – half bull, lived in the Labyrinth at the Minoan Palace of Knossos, Crete.
 King Minos of Crete imprisoned his enemies in the Labyrinth so that the Minotaur could eat them.
 The labyrinth was such a complicated construction that no one could ever find the way out alive.

-In a way, I view the rare disease space as a Labyrinth.
-Like Theseus, rare disease patients, but also academia and industry, are all trying to find the right way forward.
-However, each patient group encounters different problems and thus are scattered across the “rare disease” Labyrinth.
+In a way, the rare disease space can be regarded as a Labyrinth.
+Like Theseus, academia and industry, are all trying to find the right way forward to improved care for patients suffering from a rare disease.
+However, each rare disease is associated with different problems and thus are scattered across the “rare disease” Labyrinth.
 For some rare diseases:

 - there is no or only little understanding of the disease.